A secured loan uses collateral to reduce lender risk and improve approval chances.

 Like all loans, secured loans will have specified repayment terms.

-Lenders often include multiple types of fees in a loan, such as origination fees, administrative fees, prepayment penalties and late fees.
+Lenders may include different types of fees with a secured loan, such as origination fees, administrative fees, prepayment penalties or late fees.

 How to get a secured loan

-Secured loans are typically available through a bank, credit union or online lender.
+Many types of secured loans are available through a bank, credit union or online lender.
 You can generally apply for a loan online or at a branch, if available.

 1. Review your credit score and report